matthewlean/matthewlean.github.io/_posts/2020-02-23-Bells-Decor-Logo-Design.markdown

 I was tasked in creating a modern logo and redesigning their website.
 Alongside this I was also appointed to photograph multiple locations currently under construction and completed builds, including Vista Poole and Oakdale Care Home.

 For the logo I wanted it to be clean, modern and stylish, to keep with the new prestigious developments Bell's Decor have earned their enviable reputation for.

+Check out the website for the full design and updated photography.<a href="http://www.bellsdecor.co.uk/" target="_blank"> Bell's Decor Website</a>

 <div href="#" data-featherlight="{{ site.url }}/assets/site-post/bells-decor-1.jpg" class="img"><img alt="Bells Decor - Black and White Logo" src="{{ site.url }}/assets/site-post/bells-decor-1.jpg"></div>